Learning Equilibria of Games via Payoff Queries: Congestion games

+Our algorithm processes the $k$-bridges in reverse topological order, starting with the final bridge~$b_m$.
+Suppose that we are processing the bridge~$b_j = (v, u)$.
+We will make one payoff query to find the cost of $b_j$, which is described by the following diagram.

+The dashed lines in the diagram represent paths.
+They must satisfy some special requirements, which we now describe.
+The paths $p_4$ and $p_5$ must be edge disjoint, apart from $k$-bridges.
+The following lemma shows that we can always select two such paths.

-\begin{proof} Note that for each~$l$, there cannot exist a bridge between $b_l$ and $b_{l+1}$.
-Therefore, we can apply Lemma~\ref{LEM:MENGER} to argue that there must exist two edge-disjoint paths between $b_l$ and $b_{l+1}$ For the same reason, we can find two edge-disjoint paths between $b_m$ and $d$.
+\begin{lemma} For each $k$-bridge $b_j = (v, u)$, there exists two paths $p_4$ and $p_5$ from $u$ to $d$ such that $p_4 \cap p_5 = \{b_{j +1}, b_{j+2}, \dots b_m\}$. \end{lemma} \begin{proof} Note that for each~$\ell$, there cannot exist a bridge between $b_\ell$ and $b_{\ell+1}$.
+Therefore, we can apply Lemma~\ref{LEM:MENGER} to argue that there must exist two edge-disjoint paths between $b_\ell$ and $b_{\ell+1}$ For the same reason, we can find two edge-disjoint paths between $b_m$ and $d$.
 To complete the proof, we simply concatenate these paths. \end{proof}